 With around five applications for each place, every year we have to turn down many good students whom we’d like to have taken.
 If your application isn’t successful, although this may be disappointing, we hope you’ll have found the process a useful experience and valuable preparation for your other university choices.

-We hope the prospect of not getting a place won’t put you off applying – we can only offer places to those who apply to us!
+Don’t let the prospect of not getting a place put you off applying.
+We can’t offer you a place if you don’t apply to us!

 All Colleges provide, on request, feedback on unsuccessful applicants to schools/colleges.